wrapperband/FeathercoinWalletGuide/README.md

 **Report Button**

-This is the report button, in this case it has been filtered on all the transactions today and calculates the number and total.
-That can then be exported by the Exprt button at the bottom right of the window.
+This shows the grid from the report button.
+In this case the grid is filtered on all the transactions that happened today and calculates the number and total.
+That can then be exported by the "Export" button at the bottom right of the window.

 ![Report Button](/images/ftc-0.9.3.2-button.menu.Report.01.png)